MeryemAk/dRNASeq/README.md

 - Mapping of original reads against the assembly
 - Polishing of assembly
 - Annotation of the assembly

+## Installation
+### Prerequisites
+Only Docker is needed for the installation of this tool.

 ## Usage
 ```